iimadouu/MultiScan/README.md

 ## Disclaimer

   IMPORTANT: I don't care how you use the app because I am not responsible for any misuse or illegal activities conducted with this tool.
-Use it responsibly and at your own risk.
+Use it responsibly and at your own risk and most importantly DON'T GET CAUGHT.

 ## Disclaimer